The UK Phyto-V Covid Nutritional intervention Study

-Summary: This is potentially the World’s largest nutritional intervention study involving men and women with symptomatic early and long covid infection.
-It aimed to establish whether boosting the diet with natural phytochemical rich concentrated foods, in combination with a specifically designed lactobacillus probiotic and an inulin prebiotic could reduce the severity of symptoms, improve gut health, speed up recovery and prevent late complications of a covid-19 infection.
+Summary: This was the World’s largest nutritional intervention study involving men and women with symptomatic early and long covid infection.
+It established that boosting the diet with natural phytochemical rich concentrated foods, in combination with a specifically designed lactobacillus probiotic and an inulin prebiotic reduced the severity of symptoms, improve gut health, speed up recovery and prevented late complications of a covid-19 infection.

-This non-commercial intervention has been designed and conducted by a team of clinical and academic nutritionalist, chest physicians, research pharmacist, consultants and scientists from Bedfordshire and Addenbrooke’s Cambridge University Hospitals.
-It was conducted in two parts and is proceeding to a third part from January 2020.
+This non-commercial intervention was designed and conducted by a team of clinical and academic nutritionalist, chest physicians, research pharmacist, consultants and scientists from Bedfordshire and Addenbrooke’s Cambridge University Hospitals.
+It was conducted in two parts:

-The third part, is evaluating whether this probiotic/prebiotic blend reformulated with Vitamin D3 could enhance antibody titres post covid vaccine.
+One evaluating whether this probiotic/prebiotic blend reformulated with Vitamin D3 could enhance antibody titres post covid vaccine.
 This has been submitted to the UK ethics committee and with hopefully start in early 2022.
-This study is also designed to assess and quantify the positive impact of regular exercise on antibody titres.
+This study was designed to assess and quantify the positive impact of regular exercise on antibody titres.
+A second study is planned to evaluate whether phyto-v could help patients with peripheral neuropathy

 .